philipbelesky/groundhog/site/_projects/busan-cinema-complex.md

 tags:
 ---

-{% include elements/figure.html image='1' caption='TODO' credit="TODO" %}

-The 2006 competition entry for the *Busan Cinema Complex* by James Corner Field Operations and TEN Arquitectos demonstrates more simple, but more explicit, link between surface development strategies and particular performance goals.

-Here a rectangular grid distributes a series of tiles across a surface, with the size and rotation of each element controlled using parametric relationships.
+{% include elements/figure.html image='busan-birds-eye' caption='Busan Cinema Centre design concept.' credit="By James Corner Field Operations and TEN Arquitectos, from Film and Architecture: Busan Cinema Complex International Invited Competition, p.
+215." %}

+In 2006, landscape architects James Corner Field Operations  worked with architects TEN Arquitectos – Mexico City, New York - to submit a proposal for a competition run by the Busan International Architectural Cultural Festival for the design of a new Busan Cinema Centre in South Korea.

+Although the competition entry was not successful, it is notable as one of relatively few proposals or projects by Field Operations – perhaps the most well know landscape architecture studio operating today - to incorporate parametric technologies as a central design driver.

+{% include elements/figure.html image='busan-layers' credit='By James Corner Field Operations and TEN Arquitectos, reproduced from Film and Architecture: Busan Cinema Complex International Invited Competition, p.
+216-217.' %}

+The landscape portion of the design concept featured an expansive undulating lawn dotted with planting to guide pedestrian circulation and an adaptive parametric paving system that stretched across the site.

+{% include elements/figure.html image='busan-field' caption='Details of paving system from the Busan Cinema Complex competition entry.' credit='By James Corner Field Operations and TEN Arquitectos, reproduced from From Hand to Land.' %}

+This parametrically controlled paving system was developed using a rule set where paver size and rotation increased or decreased in response to site topography.
 The result is a graduated field where the tiles are smallest and most offset from their original horizontal orientation where the surface is highest.
-Presumably a series of parametric rules control these relationships, with each point in the grid sampling the topography's current vertical height dynamically.
-The logic of this is that the larger mounds contain subterranean bladders for storing run-off and/or storm water[@Hansen:2011tka] although the increased permeability at the peaks seems unrelated to the task of collecting run-off for the bladders — only that the tiles "subtly reveal [their] position."[@Hansen:2011tka] To the extent the tiles are performative it is seemingly as a marker of infrastructure, or providing differentiated surface materials for programmatic use.

-{% include elements/figure.html image='2.jpeg' %}
-{% include elements/figure.html image='3' caption='A parametric model showing how the surface topographic is used to scale and rotate the paving grid.' credit="TODO" %}

-That said the tight tie between landform and tiling strategy suggests an approach that can establish a more direct and intuitive link between a primary design driver — the topography — and a secondary design feature that can begin to optimise according to a given landscape condition.
-In contrast to the two earlier examples where surface development proceeded by transposing a pattern or developing a freeform mesh, here the surface development precedes the application of the parametric geometries, which in turn can inform the underlying surface development.
-The field-like tiling strategy  responds to iterations in the underlying landform, and takes local variations within the surface as its driver; creating a feedback loop that informs both the 'base' geometry and the tiling strategy itself.
+This tie between landform and tiling strategy suggests an approach that can establish a direct and intuitive link between a primary design driver — the landform — and a secondary design feature — tiling — that can be optimised according to a given landscape condition.

+This field-like tiling strategy, once developed, would respond to iterations in the underlying landform, creating a feedback loop that could inform both the 'base' geometry of the topography and the tiling strategy itself as the design develops.

-{% include elements/figure.html image='model' alt='Rhinoceros model of the landscape concept for the Busan Cinema Complex competition entry' %}
+{% include elements/figure.html image='busan-pspxv' alt='Perspective of the Busan Cinema competition entry.' credit="By James Corner Field Operations and TEN Arquitectos, adapted from From Hand to Land." %}

+The use of parametric tools in the development of Field Operations' submission for the Bussan Cinema Complex competition allowed the design team to work at both a conceptual and detail documentation stage of the design process simultaneously.
+Changes in topography, tile shape, tile size, or architectural elements could be accommodated with ease because the relationships between each element had been explicitly defined as computational rules.
+This is a way of working that becomes particularly useful in a competition scenario, where time limits can become significant constraints upon the full realisation of a concept.

+In this following section, we give an example of how this proposal could have been put together using tools such as Rhino and Grasshopper.
+First, contours from Rhino, distributed accurately in 3D space are imported into Grasshopper and 'Patched' into a 3D surface.

+{% include elements/figure.html image='step_1' caption='Grasshopper patching a 3D surface with contours imported from Rhino.' credit="Albert Rex, for groundhog.la." %}

+A 'bounding box' is used to roughly calculate the number of pavers that will fit comfortably within the paving area.
+These points are 'projected' onto the site topography with a small planar rectangle generated from each to serve as a base for future operations.

+{% include elements/figure.html image='step_2' caption='Origin points for each paver regularly projected across paving area in Grasshopper.' credit="Albert Rex, for groundhog.la." %}

+The Vertical offset of each projected point from a standard base plane is calculated.
+This information, or more specifically the variation between the various points, is 'remapped' into data that informs the rotation and size of the two different tile elements.

+NOTE: This element of the definition affords considerable design freedom to the user of the script.
+The rotation, shape and size of all tiles are controllable from this point, as is the data input used to regulate it.

-{% include elements/figure.html image='definition' caption='Grasshopper definition recreating the tiling pattern used in the proposal.' credit='Albert Rex and Philip Belesky, for https://groundhog.la' %}
+{% include elements/figure.html image='step_3' caption='Paver height illustrated in section.
+Relationship to pave shape, size and rotation displayed diagrammatically above.' credit="Albert Rex, for groundhog.la." %}

+The result is a paving system that responds to and accentuates the topography of site.
+It can iterate quickly as topography changes or the rules that control the shape, size and rotation of paving elements are changed.

+{% include elements/figure.html image='step_4' caption='A paving system which responds dynamically to topography.' credit="Albert Rex, for groundhog.la." %}